 Common Name: Red Bay

-Persea borbonia is a Evergreen Tree up to 15.00 metres tall.
+Persea borbonia is an evergreen tree that can grow up to 15.00 metres tall.

 South-eastern N. America - Virginia to Florida, west to Texas.